apache/incubator-milagro/docs/dta-details/identity-documents.md

 [POST: /identity](http://localhost:3000/swagger/index.html#/identity/createIdentity)

-The document contains public keys for signing and key encapsulation.
-The Milagro DTA communication protocol uses protbufs for serialisation, the defitnition of an identity document is:
+An Identity Document contains public keys for signing and key encapsulation.
+The defitnition of an identity document is:
 ```
 message IDDocument {
     string AuthenticationReference  = 2 ;